 My friend, who lives in Del Mar (near San Diego) California reported seeing many blue whales just off the coast.
 He could see them from the shore near to his home.
 He was trying to encourage me to go back out, as he knew I’d missed them the previous year.
 But unfortunately the timing didn’t work for me.

-Pico Island, The Azores
+Pico Island, The Azores blue whales

 The Azores is a volcanic archipelago of 9 islands in the Atlantic ocean.

 The Azores is a place to go scuba diving as well as whale watching.
-Whales that are seen around the Azores includes blue whales and sperm whales.
+Whales that are seen around the Azores include blue whales and sperm whales.
 The best time to visit for the chance to see blues is February to March.